henkelmax/status/readme.md

 ![](https://i.imgur.com/2NoywQA.png)

-When joining a server the first time in your playing session, you will get a clickable message that will remind you to set your status.
+When joining a server the first time in your playing session, you will get a message that will remind you to set your status.
 The status is not persisted between playing sessions by default.

 ![](https://i.imgur.com/8dglntP.png)